rrr-uom-projects/Internship_sarcopenia/README.md

 **Inference:**

-A script to apply Neck Navigator and Muscle Mapper to all the patients in a directory and write the extracted muscel characteristics to an excel file.
+A script to apply Neck Navigator and Muscle Mapper to all the patients in a directory and write the extracted muscle characteristics to an excel file.